Dry Doddington: The Church of St James

 The parish church, dedicated to St James, has a westward-leaning tower.

 It is a Grade II* listed building dating from the 12th century, with an early 14th-century tower.
 It was restored in 1876.

-Recent restoration work, funded by the Heritage Lottery Fund, has brought the 14th-century tower back to its former glory.
-The tower boasts an impressive tilt of 4.8 or 5.1 degrees, leaning more than the Leaning Tower of Pisa in Italy, which is now tilted at 3.97 degrees.
+In 2015 £100,000 of restoration work, funded by the Heritage Lottery Fund, was undertaken to stabilise the tower which has a tilt of 4.8 or 5.1 degrees, leaning more than the Leaning Tower of Pisa in Italy, which is tilted at 3.97 degrees.

+In 2026 an appeal was launched to raise a further £100,000 to fund repairs to the floor.

 The church contains a memorial to a No. 49 Squadron RAF Avro Lancaster that crashed near the village on 26 November 1944.
 The aircraft, called 'O-Oboe', was piloted by F/O Le Marquand (PB432).
 It had only been in the air for a few minutes before it crashed, laden with bombs and fuel.
 Whilst five members of the crew survived, Norman Langley, the wireless operator and air gunner, and Edward Blake, the mid-upper gunner, were killed.